ioos/nosofs-NCO/README.md

 # nosofs-NCO

+v3.2.1

-This is a fork of NOAA's National Ocean Service Operational Forecast System obtained from the [NCO PMB Website](https://www.nco.ncep.noaa.gov/pmb/codes/nwprod/).
+This is a fork of NOAA's National Ocean Service Operational Forecast System obtained from https://www.nco.ncep.noaa.gov/pmb/codes/nwprod/ [nosofs.VERSION]

 Note: NOAA does not maintain a publicly available source code repository.

 ### Directory structure